19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Combat/Ranged Attack.md

 To make a ranged [Attack](Attack.md), make a [Dexterity](../../Player%20Characters/The%20Ability%20Scores/Dexterity.md) check and compare the result to the target's [AC](../../Player%20Characters/Derived%20Statistics/Armor%20Class.md).

-You can use a weapon with the [Ranged Property](../../Items%20and%20Gear/Weapon%20Properties/Ranged%20Property.md) to make ranged attacks.

 ## Damage

 On a successful [Check](../Core%20Procedures/Check.md):